jronallo/iiif-image/readme.md

 ## Requirements

-Currently the Kakadu binary `kdu_expand` ought to be in the path of the user who is running this code.
-We do not distribute the Kakadu executables.
-See the Kakaud copyright notice and disclaimer below.
 Image manipulation relies on the [sharp](http://sharp.dimens.io/en/stable/) module which relies on libvips.

+In order to handle JP2 files you'll need to install OpenJPEG (`opj_decompress` & `opj_dump`) or the more performant but proprietary Kakadu executables (`kdu_expand` & `kdu_jp2info`).

+Note: We do not distribute the Kakadu executables.
+See the Kakadu copyright notice and disclaimer below.

 ## Currently Provided Modules